IPCS INCHEM Home

 UN Hazard Class: 6.1; UN Pack Group: III

-Separated from metals, strong bases and food and feedstuffs.
+Separated from metals, strong bases, food and feedstuffs, combustible substances and ignition sources.
 See Chemical Dangers.
 Dry.
 Keep in the dark.
-Ventilation along the floor.
+Keep in a well-ventilated room.
+Cool.

 Physical State; Appearance